amabdallah/WaterUseML/README.md

 The variables can be filtered or grouped like below.
 The user can query one or many at the same time.

+In my opinion, the two fundemental and important parts that define the variable is the estimate type and its benificial use or sub-estimate.
+Other info like the water source type (ground water or surface water), fresh or saline, etc are more details that perhaps can be filtered by option to the requested data.
+Perhaps, it can be implemented in a where-clause in the query.

 **Aggegated**
 Water Use, Agriculture
 Water Use, Public Supply